Best $3,000 Loans in 2026: Compare Rates and Apply

 How To Get a $3,000 Loan With Bad Credit

-• Explore credit unions, which may have more flexible requirements
+• Check with local credit unions, which often have more flexible approval criteria than online lenders

 Alternatives to a $3,000 Loan